sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 ### Social-Choice Function

 The usual model of a voting scheme is known as the [*social-choice function*](https://en.wikipedia.org/wiki/Social_choice_theory#Social_choice_functions) under the context of algorithmic game theory.
-The basic idea is to collect everyone's preferences profile and return a final result, and in our project, we want to design a social-choice function that collects every's preferences for maps, and returns one at the end.
+The basic idea is to collect everyone's preferences profile and return a final result, and in our project, we want to design a social-choice function that collects commissioners' preferences for maps, and returns one at the end.

 ### Fairness